Great Place to Work® Announces the 2022 Best Workplaces in Asia™ Representing Over 4.7 Million Employee Experiences

 "Congratulations to the Best Workplaces in Asia for putting the well-being of their employees first," said Michael C. Bush, Global CEO of Great Place to Work.

-"During an incredibly challenging time for the region, these companies created equitable workplaces by providing flexibility and supporting their employees through strife.
-The Best Workplaces in Asia embody the mission of Great Place to Work and are indeed making work great work For All."
+"During an incredibly challenging time for the region, these companies created equitable workplaces by providing flexibility and supporting their employees.
+The Best Workplaces in Asia embody the mission of Great Place to Work and are indeed making work great For All."

-"All my respect and admiration for these wonderful organizations, that in the middle of disruptive challenges, their leadership resorted for the TRUST as the key element in their culture, to carry on with their business, showing the way to so many other" was said by Jose C. Bezanilla, CEO of Greater China.
+"It is never an easy feat for companies to continuously place employees' well-being and company pride constantly at the forefront.
+This is especially when Best Workplaces have the double task of ensuring that their workplace culture is one where their employees say it's great and they experience a sense of camaraderie, credibility, respect, and fairness, and it generates a positive business outcome for all to thrive in this uncertain environment.
+Indeed, the future of work is for all, and I am excited to witness our Asia list-makers gain recognition with this accolade," said Evelyn Kwek, Managing Director, Great Place to Work ASEAN and ANZ.

+Of special mention is PT Telkom Indonesia (Persero) Tbk which topped the Large category.
+"It is a great honor for Telkom Indonesia to be a Best Workplace in Asia.
+In Telkom Indonesia, we believe People are crucial and our people make Telkom what it is."
+Carparts.com Philippines, also in the Large category, believes in their motto of #EnablingJourneys.
+They continuously strive to enable their employees' journeys by creating a work environment where they discover their sense of purpose at work.
+Capella Hanoi and Ubud are list-makers collectively in the Small and Medium category, and TC Acoustic, a Singapore-based company that places People Above Profits and Relationships above Revenue, is also a list-maker in the same category.

 The top 30 in the multinational category: